 Release of Information Documents Completed in Part 2 Programs

 A Release of Information document can be completed within SmartCare.
 Unlike other documents, however, it is visible on the “Release of Information Log” tab of the “Client Information” screen.
-This screen is visible to all SmartCare users and is not protected by CDAG rules.
+While this screen is visible to all SmartCare users, CalMHSA made changes so that the ROI Log tab is protected by CDAG rules.

-February 2024 changes to 42 CFR do not change this.
-CalMHSA is pursuing development to protect ROI documents using CDAG rules.
+February 2024 changes to 42 CFR do not impact this.

 Do not Redisclose Statement on Part 2 Program Documentation